hsanchez/hsanchez.github.io/posts/thesiswork/tools/_posts/2015-01-28-violette-multistage.md

 ## GUIDELINES FOR MULTI STAGING[^2]

 1. Spend your time wisely, don't go outside the Q&A page.
-2. Click on the *stage* button[^3].
+2. Click on the *stage* button[^3] to generate an ordered set of stages.
-3. Review the name of the stages in the same order in which they were generated.
+3. Review the name of the stages in the order they appeared.
-3. Iteratively click on any of the generated code stages (in any order) to introduce a subset of the given Java code example’s behavior.
+3. Iteratively click on any of the generated stages (in any order) to introduce a subset of the given Java code example’s behavior.
 4. Review the introduced subset of behavior to make sure you understand what it is actually doing.